ahmedkaludi/wp-database-backup/readme.txt

 * 03-07-2023
 * Fixed: The backup progress bar gets stuck while creating the backup #53
 * Fixed: A Fatal error appears after clicking on "Create New Database backup" #52

-= 6.3 =
-* 06-06-2023
-* Added: Added a option for scheduling the Complete Backup. #29
-* Fixed: Issue related to timezone #47
-* Fixed: Compatible with PHP Compatibility Checker plugin #45
-* Fixed: After deleting list backup files, notice keeps showing even after reloading the page #38
-* Fixed: Google Drive backup is not being configured, and there are also multiple issues. #44
-* Improvement: FullBack process will work in background and will show current progess. #46
-* Improvement: UI/UX Improvement for notifications. #46

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/wp-database-backup/trunk/changelog.txt)